splunk-soar-connectors/msadgraph/README.md

     -   Under **Certificates & secrets** , add **New client secret** .
 Note this key somewhere secure, as it cannot be retrieved after closing the window.
     -   Under **Redirect URIs** we will be updating the entry of https://phantom.local to reflect the actual redirect URI.
-We will get this from the Phantom asset we create below in the section titled "Configure the MS Graph for Active Directory Phantom app Asset"
+We will get this from the SOAR asset we create below in the section titled "Configure the MS Graph for Active Directory SOAR app Asset"
     -   Under **API Permissions** , click on **Add a permission** .
     -   Go to **Microsoft Graph Permissions** , the following **Delegated Permissions** need to be
         added: